Paul Elvstrom: Sailing great, 88, dies

 - Won four consecutive Olympic golds

-- Dane Competed at eight Olympic Games
+- Dane competed at eight Olympic Games

 (CNN)Denmark's Paul Elvstrom -- an Olympic yachting great, sailing pioneer and an inspiration to many -- has died peacefully in his sleep aged 88.